ProFormA/proformaxml/Whitepaper_Submission.md

     An optional ID attribute in case submission files need to be referred to by a response document within the [content element](Whitepaper_Response.md#feedback-type-content) of feedback entries.
 It should be noted that it is not possible to cross-reference the ID of a submission-files using a [fileref](Whitepaper_Response.md#feedback-type-filerefs) element from within a response document.
 This is because the filerefs element is closely tied to the ID attribute of the [response-file element](Whitepaper_Response.md#the-response-file-element).

-Note that source code (or any kind of text, for that matter) written inside an online text editor of an LMS can also be represented by submission-files (specifically the embedded-file and attached-text-file elements).
+Note that source code (or any kind of text, for that matter) written inside an online text editor of an LMS can also be represented by a submission-file, specifically the embedded-txt-file and attached-txt-file elements.

 #### The external-submission element